-This course is a survey of physical, social, and cultural development and behavior of human beings.
+Prerequisite: NoneThis course is a survey of physical, social, and cultural development and behavior of human beings.Code ALecture: 3 hoursLab: 0 hoursCredit Hours: 3

 ART - ART

 ART 100 Art Appreciation

 This course is an introduction to the appreciation of art through an examination of the themes and purposes of art, the exploration of visual arts media and methods, and culturally significant works of art from the past and present.
 The course informs students about the language of art and its relevance in everyday life.